CTurt/FreeDVDBoot/README.md

 - 3.10 (all regions EUMACDGJ - with English language set in settings) - confirmed working on hardware by CTurt, and others.
 [Only seems to work with English language](https://www.youtube.com/watch?v=zelVQcD7HCY).
 - 3.11 (all regions EUMACDGJ) - confirmed working on hardware by [MrMario2011](https://twitter.com/MrMario2011/status/1277586569738813440), and others. ([Only seems to work with English language](https://twitter.com/kood_infothief/status/1277600247024238592)).

 UPDATE: Experimental hybrid ISO for both 3.10 and 3.11 support merged into one now available, burn `PREBUILT ISOs/hybrid 3.10 and 3.11.iso` and set language to English.
 Confirmed [working on 3.11](https://twitter.com/TheWizWiki/status/1277670129355161601).
-Reports of might [not be working on 3.10 hardware](https://github.com/CTurt/FreeDVDBoot/issues/10).

 **Please don't bother trying on a non-supported firmware/language configuration, it won't work...**